MABSWE/Skonhetsakuten/README.md

 ## Features

 - Navigation bar

-Navigation bar – The website features a user-friendly navigation bar, offering easy access to essential sections, including Home, About, Treatments, and Contact.
+The website features a user-friendly navigation bar, offering easy access to essential sections, including Home, About, Treatments, and Contact.
 This intuitive navigation ensures that users can swiftly explore the website and find the information they need.
 This streamlines the customer experience, making it more efficient, accessible, and satisfying for everyone involved.

 ![Screenshot](assets/images/nav.JPG)